 - Once each student has been checked in, the essay prompts will be screen-shared.
 Students will have 2 hours (from 7 – 9 p.m.) to write the exam.

-- Students will write their essay by hand on paper using no dictionaries, grammar checkers, or other unauthorized aids.
+- Students will type their essays using a word processor on their computer using no dictionaries, grammar checkers, or other unauthorized aids.

 - During the exam-writing process, the invigilator will circulate between viewing different students, ensuring that no one is using unauthorized aids.
 As such, students must have their video function on.

-- When finished writing, students will photograph each page of their exam and, using their CapU email, will send the file to the email address provided during the exam.
+- When finished writing, students will submit their essays via email as either a Word file or a PDF document.
+Using their CapU email, they will send the file to the email address provided during the exam.

 - The subject of their email should be: EDT exam, date, student number, student name.